phorton1/Arduino-theClock3/docs/other.md

   - epoxy glue the coils into the box
   - epoxy glue LED lenses into the box
   - hot glue the LEDs into the box
-  - screw the PCB and secondary micro-usb module into the box
+  - screw the PCB into the box and connect LED and Coils
 - Epoxy glue the *magnets* into the **pendulum** and assemble it
 - Epoxy glue the *magnets* into the **magnetic spring**